Adivius/Graphite/README.md

 ## Usage
     - Create a Screen in your project with width, height and title
-    - Create a Pen and link it to the sceen
+    - Create a Pen and link it to the screen
     - Use the functions of the pen to draw on the screen
     - Get keyboard and mouse input from the screen